googleapis/python-bigquery/docs/usage/pandas.rst

    :start-after: [START bigquery_bqtime_create]
    :end-before: [END bigquery_bqtime_create]

-The data type name for BigQuery-supplied time series is `bqtime`.
+The data type name for time series is `time`.

 You can convert time series to time-delta series using `astype("timedelta64")`: